vitaliihonta/scala-ql/docs/src/main/mdoc/queries.md

     .map(FacultyInfo.tupled)
 ```

-Then you could print the results into console:
+Then you could print the results to the console:

 ```scala mdoc
 query